dt1086/Pneumonia_Xray_Detection/README.md

 ## Overview

 Our project was to create an image classification model that given an x-ray could determine whether a child has pneumonia or not.
 We specifically looked into and outlined how an x-ray of a child with pneumonia is different from other x-rays.
 Pneumonia x-rays have characteristic white blobs of shapes in the lungs which also makes the x-ray less clear (called infiltrates).
-We used different CNN architectures on our different models and found that a relatively basic CNN model seems to work best over other more specific CNN architectures.
+We used different CNN architectures on our different models and found that a regularized LeNet-5 model (a specific type of CNN architecture) seems to work best.
 This analysis can be used by any medical institution looking to further their understanding of x-rays of pneumonia.

 ## Business Problem